The Lower Galilee

-This website does not cover the coastal plain.
+This website does not cover the coastal plain, even though this is the Western Galilee, since it can be regarded as a distinct tourist area.
 The “Upper Galilee” (in brown on this website) and “Lower Galilee” (in green) are covered separately.
 All sites north of Lake Kinneret, including those close to the northern lake shore, are described in the section “Eastern Upper Galilee” (in purple).
 I did this because all places in the Rift Valley north of Lake Kinneret group naturally together as a tourist area.
 All other sites on Lake Kinneret are described in the section “Lake Kinneret and Jordan Valley” (in light blue).
-For the same reason, namely because this is a convenient tourist area, places in the Harod Valley and Eastern Jezreel Valley are also described in the section “Lake Kinneret and Jordan Valley,” although technically they could be considered part of the Lower Galilee.
-Megiddo in the western part of the Jezreel Valley is covered in the “Lower Galilee” section.
+For the same reason, namely because this is a convenient tourist grouping, sites in the Gilboa Mountain Range, Harod Valley and Eastern Jezreel Valley are also described in the section “Lake Kinneret and Jordan Valley,” although technically they could be considered part of the Lower Galilee.

 Copyright: Dolní_Galilea.svg: Daniel Baránekderivative work: TheCuriousGnome, CC BY 3.0 <https://creativecommons.org/licenses/by/3.0>, via Wikimedia Commons

 During the Biblical period, the Galilee was occupied by the tribes of Zebulon, Naphtali, Issachar, and Asher.
 Following the split in the monarchy, this area became part of the Northern Israelite Kingdom.
 It was conquered by the Assyrians in the 8th century BCE and much of its population was deported.